INK-USC/CrossFit/README.md

 NLP Few-shot Gym :sweat_drops: is a repository of 160 different NLP tasks that we gather from existing open-access datasets.
 We manually create a two-level task ontology to analyze cross-task generalization in different settings.

+__[:memo: Update 2022-04-15]__ The code is based on old versions of transformers and torch.
+If you need to develop on top of newer versions please reference [this issue](https://github.com/INK-USC/CrossFit/issues/3).
 __[:memo: Update 2022-04-15]__ We found some formatting issue (mainly related unexpected `\t` characters) during dataset processing.
 Several tasks may be affected.
 If you have used the previous version, please update the data files using the latest code.

 ### Quick Links